EasyKnock Reviews

 What is EasyKnock?

 EasyKnock differentiates itself from real estate technology companies and banks by building relationships with its sellers.
-The company’s programs — Sell & Stay, MoveAbility and ReLease — let you access funds based on your home’s equity without first moving out.
+The company’s programs — Sell & Stay and MoveAbility — let you convert funds based on your home’s equity without first moving out.
 EasyKnock acts as your landlord after purchasing your house.

-EasyKnock buys single-family homes, town homes and certain condos.
+EasyKnock buys single-family homes and townhomes.
 The company purchases homes at a fair market value determined by a local, third-party, licensed appraiser.
 The Sell & Stay option and MoveAbility option allow you to receive additional funds if your home appreciates by the time it sells.
 But you also could lose funds if your home depreciates.

 EasyKnock works with a broad range of income types and credit scores.
 It’s important to note that the repurchase option isn’t available in all states.